varigence/docs/bimlflex/reference-documentation/DvAppendLinkSatellite.md

 # Append Link Satellite

-The string to append to Link Satellite names
+The string to append to Link Satellite names.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `LSAT`.